huggingface/blog/time-series-transformers.md

 Some classical methods are point-valued (meaning, they just output a single value per time step) and models are trained by minimizing an L2 or L1 type of loss with respect to the ground truth data.
 However, since forecasts are often used in some real-world decision making pipeline, even with humans in the loop, it is much more beneficial to provide the uncertainties of predictions.
 This is also called "probabilistic forecasting", as opposed to "point forecasting".
 This entails modeling a probabilistic distribution, from which one can sample.

-So in short, rather than training local point forecasting models, we hope to train **probabilistic** models.
+So in short, rather than training local point forecasting models, we hope to train **global probabilistic** models.
 Deep learning is a great fit for this, as neural networks can learn representations from several related time series and model the uncertainty of the data.

 It is common in the probabilistic setting to learn the future parameters of some chosen parametric distribution, like Gaussian or Student-T; or learn the conditional quantile function; or use the framework of Conformal Prediction adapted to the time series setting.
 The choice of method does not affect the modeling aspect and thus can be typically thought of as yet another hyperparameter.
 One can always turn a probabilistic model into a point-forecasting model, by taking empirical means or medians.